 It is our intention to provide you with an efficient and professional service.
 However, should there be any aspect of our service or the handling of your matter with which you are unhappy; the following procedure is available to you:

-- Also you could refer us to our Regulatory Authority [SRA] if there’s has been any breach of our code of conduct. .You can contact SRA on 03706062555.
+- Also, you could refer us to our Regulatory Authority [SRA] if there is has been any breach of our code of conduct. .You can contact SRA on 03706062555.